ilamarang/sequelizeBurger/README.md

-# sequelizeBurger
+# burgerApp
-Web App to integrate MySQL and Node using ORM
+A MVC application using Express , MySQL and Handlebars